 How do Depression and Sleep Relate?

 Sleep has a very close relationship with mental health.
-According to Dr Patrick H. Finan at John Hopkins Hospital, anyone can lead to the other.
+According to Dr Patrick H. Finan at John Hopkins Hospital, one can trigger the other, forming a vicious cycle.

-Poor sleep can tamper with your emotions, leaving you more vulnerable to depression in the future.
-For example, people with insomnia may have a tenfold higher risk of developing depression than people who get a good night’s sleep.
+Insufficient sleep, for instance, weakens your emotional defenses, making you more susceptible to depression’s clutches.
+For example, people with insomnia may have a tenfold higher risk than people who get a good night’s sleep.